Is there anything cuter than a puppy? Yes! A Chondrodystrophic puppy!

 Keep your dogs nails short.
 Long nails change the angle of the whole lower limb, and cause many of the dogs postural muscles to function in unhealthy manners.
 This creates increased strain both in the legs and the torso.
 If you can hear your dog’s nails tapping as they stroll around the house, they are too long.
 The best approach is to gently handle your puppy’s paws and toes as part of their daily routine, and learn to trim them regularly yourself.
 Whilst taking them to the vet for sedation to have them done once every few months is an option, it’s not a great one, as they’re much more likely to end up being cut too short, causing pain and bleeding and making the whole process more unbearable each time.
 I will do up a full post on the way I find best to trim nails without catching the blood vessel, however in the meantime you can find some quick guides on my facebook feed here, here and here.

 Avoid slippery floors.
 If you have a house full of slipper polished floorboards or tiles, consider laying down runner mats through the main pathways your dog uses in the house.
-Especially don’t encourage games of fetch up and down corridors.
-We’ve all seen the videos on youtube of what happens when these sorts of games happen, and whilst on the surface they are amusing, the risk of serious spinal injury they pose is no laughing matter.
+As cute as it is, don’t encourage games of fetch up and down corridors that aren’t carpetted.
+We’ve all seen the videos on youtube of what happens when these sorts of games are played, and whilst they initally seem amusing the risk of serious injury, particularly to the spine, that they pose is no laughing matter.

 Next – Keep your dogs weight DOWN!
 Whilst yes, they can resemble sausages, little but long dogs really do need a very definite waist and palpable ribs with light coverage.
-A BCS of between 4 and 5 is ideal (see chart below).
-These little dogs generally have a low capacity for extra calories, so remember, a couple of extra snacks a day can easily add up to similar to us humans eating a couple of extra cheeseburgers a day.
+This also very much applies to the bull breeds who have unfortunately become poster children for obesity.
+There is a massive difference between muscly bulk and chunky fat.
+A body condition score of between 4 and 5 is ideal (see chart below).
+These little dogs generally have a low capacity for extra calories, so remember, a couple of extra snacks a day can easily add up to the equivilent of a humans eating a couple of extra cheeseburgers a day.
 Keeping your dog lean will minimise the impact on both legs and spine.
+Also, don’t fall for the fallacy that young dogs need extra for growth.
+Healthy growth comes from a well balanced diet that provides appropriate nutrients.
+A pure excess of calories only creates extra mechanical effort on joints and systemic inflammation, and is the last thing that will help your growing dog.
+If you are unsure on how best to feed your dog, please reach out and I can direct you to one of many excellent experts/resources available to help you make the best decisions.

 One of the most powerful things I think you can do, is incorporate prehab (yes, like rehab, only before the problem happens!).
-The one basic exercise you can begin from puppyhood that I feel has the most bang for it’s buck, whilst also being super easy to incorporate into the daily routine, is changes of position.
+The one basic set of exercises you can begin from puppyhood that I feel has the most bang for it’s buck, whilst also being super easy to incorporate into the daily routine, is changes of position.